 Our products are valuable because of where they come from and how they are made.
 Our brands have such impeccable source of origin credentials that they move the needle for "sustainability" into a much, much more effective space.

-This links and reinforces the regenerative impacts across multiple places, whilst greatly increasing the regenerative and economic benefits directed back into the ecosystems.
+This links and reinforces the regenerative impacts across multiple places, whilst greatly increasing the environmental and economic benefits directed back into the ecosystems.